2408-Team-3/flytrap_terraform/README.md

 terraform apply -var="aws_region=us-east-1"
 ```
 - Replace `us-east-1` with your AWS region.

+Flytrap strives to be cost-effective by provisioning resources with default sizes, such as an RDS instance of `t3.micro` and an EC2 instance of `t2.small`.
+These configurations are suitable for small-scale applications and testing environments but can be increased as needed based on your application's size and the anticipated volume of errors.
+If you expect high traffic or frequent error logging, consider scaling up the RDS or EC2 instance types.

 ### Destroying the Infrastructure
 To remove the Flytrap infrastructure from your AWS account, run: